 Oyster and mussel reefs once covered vast areas of the seabed in Port Phillip Bay, and were an important food source for local Indigenous people.
 However, the reefs were decimated by European settlement and the dredging that came with it.

 Patchy groups of oysters and mussels are still found in Port Phillip Bay, and the good news is that trials to restore the reefs are currently underway in two locations.

-To help identify other suitable sites for reef restoration, ReefWatch is trialling the use of settlement plates with the help of its ReefWatchers.
+To help identify other suitable sites for reef restoration, between 2017-2020 ReefWatch monitored shellfish recruitment and survival on settlement plates with the help of its ReefWatchers.

 Settlement plates can be anything in the water that larvae in the water column can settle on and survive.
-In our case, we are trialling small ‘plates’ of PVC.
+In our case, we used small ‘plates’ of PVC.